-In May 2014, the FASB issued ASC Topic 606, Revenue from Contracts with Customers.
-This standard outlines a single comprehensive model for entities to use in accounting for revenue arising from contracts with customers that reflects the consideration to which the entity expects to be entitled in exchange for those goods and services.
+In May 2014, the FASB issued Accounting Standards Codification ("ASC") Topic 606, Revenue from Contracts with Customers ("Topic 606").
+This standard outlines a single comprehensive model for entities to use in accounting for revenue arising from contracts with customers that reflects the consideration to which the entity expects to be entitled in exchange for goods and services.
 The standard will replace most existing revenue recognition guidance under U.S. GAAP.
-Topic 606 is effective for the Company as of January 1, 2018, and permits the use of either a retrospective or cumulative effect transition method.
+Topic 606 is effective for the Company as of January 1, 2018, and permits the use of either a retrospective or a modified retrospective method.
+The company currently anticipates using the modified retrospective method.

-The Company's preliminary assessment is that there are no material changes in the timing and amount of the recognition of revenue for our service arrangements.
-This preliminary assessment is based on analysis that the subscription and setup services included in the contractual arrangements are not distinct in the context of the subscription contract as they are considered highly interrelated and represent a single combined performance obligation that should be recognized ratably over time.
-The actual revenue recognition treatment required under the new standard for these arrangements may be dependent on contract-specific terms which could vary in some instances.
-While the Company continues to assess all potential impacts of the new standard, the Company believes the most significant impact relates to the capitalization of sales commissions.
+Topic 606 requires the Company to assess whether the subscription and setup services included in the contractual arrangements are distinct in the context of the subscription contract or whether they are considered highly interrelated and represent a single combined performance obligation that should be recognized ratably over time.
+The actual revenue recognition treatment required under the new standard for these arrangements may be dependent on contract-specific terms, which could vary in some instances.
+While the Company continues to assess all potential impacts of the new standard, the Company believes significant impacts will relate to the capitalization of sales commissions and the recognition of interest expense when there is a significant financing component in a contract.
 Under the new standard, costs incremental to obtaining a contract with a customer, such as sales commissions, are capitalized as assets and amortized.
-The Company believes it is following an appropriate timeline for adoption of the new standard.
+When there is a significant financing component in a contract, the transaction price to account is adjusted for the time value of money.
+The objective when adjusting the transaction price for a significant financing component is to recognize revenue at an amount that reflect what the cash selling price of the promised good or service would have been if the customer had paid cash at the same time as control of that good or service transferred to the customer.
+The Company will continue to assess the impact of Topic 606 on its condensed consolidated financial statements.

-In January 2016 the FASB issued ASU 2016-01, Recognition and Measurement of Financial Assets and Financial Liabilities, which provides targeted improvements to the recognition, measurement, presentation and disclosure of financial assets and financial liabilities.
+In January 2016, the FASB issued ASU 2016-01, Recognition and Measurement of Financial Assets and Financial Liabilities, which provides targeted improvements to the recognition, measurement, presentation and disclosure of financial assets and financial liabilities.
 Specific accounting areas addressed include equity investments and financial liabilities reported under the fair value option and valuation allowance assessment resulting from unrealized losses on available-for-sale securities.
-The ASU also changes certain presentation and disclosure requirements for financial instruments.
-The ASU is to be applied by means of a cumulative effect adjustment to the balance sheet as of the beginning of the fiscal year of adoption.
+This ASU also changes certain presentation and disclosure requirements for financial instruments.
+This ASU is to be applied by means of a cumulative effect adjustment to the balance sheet as of the beginning of the fiscal year of adoption.
 This ASU is effective for the Company as of January 1, 2018.
 Early adoption, with certain exceptions, is not permitted.
-The Company is currently evaluating the effect this ASU will have on its consolidated financial statements.
+The Company does not expect adoption of this ASU to have any impact on its condensed consolidated financial statements.